 By late October I'm still having semi-constant stomach pain, have had another gastroenterologist appointment with no leads, and am feeling more depressed about finding answers than ever.

-November: I nearly throw in the towel and go on antidepressants in November, because the black feeling gets really bad.
+November 2022: I nearly throw in the towel and go on antidepressants in November, because the black feeling gets really really bad.
 Then my acupuncturist recommends the deflame diet, which is anti-inflammatory rather than specifically anti-histamine (which is anti-inflammatory in a different way).
 It's no grains, little to no sugar, and no omega 6-rich seeds or their oils.

-December: I had several days off from being sick, and then someone brought covid into my household and I didn't realize it for four days, when I lost my sense of taste & smell.
+December 2022: I had several days off from being sick, and then someone brought covid into my household and I didn't realize it for four days, at which point I lost my sense of taste & smell.
 Before that I had a fever for a few days, but the fun kind where you don't really feel the pain and are a bit floaty.

 The day after my week of tasting nothing, when I could finally eat again, I broke a tooth and could only have bone broth for two days.
 In recovering from covid over the last few days of the year, finally I've felt myself coming out of a bad place.